Ning114/JPA/README.md

 **What will the application do?**

-This application can be used to help the user practice writing certain Japanese subjects in hiragana and katakana (kanji not included).
+This application can be used to help the user practice memorizing certain Japanese subjects in hiragana and katakana (kanji not included).
+The application will allow the user to run through pre-made problem sets, or randomly generate a problem set of their own.
+This randomly generated problem set will be of length determined by the user and contain only subjects enabled by the User.

 Subjects include:
-- Telling the age
 - Telling the time
-- Telling the price
 - Memorizing hiragana
 - Memorizing katakana
 - Basic Vocabulary